dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 This should allow more expressions to use the context.
 It may make it easier to get a *wrong* result, but you can do that in the first step if `.foo()` returns something of a wrong type.

+This also *avoids* the complication of having to recognize `.getter(args)` and disallow it.
+It works, if it has the correct type.
+It won’t be possible to have `?.id` or `?[e]` selectors in the chain because that makes the static type nullable, and the context type is not nullable if it allows static member lookup _(but see below on nullability)_.

-It does *not* allow other operators, so the following are invalid:
+This syntax still does *not* allow other operators than the selector ones (index operator, call operator if we consider it one), so the following are invalid:

 ```dart
 BigInt m2 = -.two; // INVALID (No context type for operand of unary `-`)